 |Canon 1D||Y||none||none||-||-||none||FW||-||-||-||Canon 1D|

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the 100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 100D or the Canon 1D Mark II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 100D:

 - More detail: Offers more megapixels (17.9 vs 8.2MP) with a 48% higher linear resolution.